studioforty9/sf9.recruitment.test/README.md

 ### Coding Test

-* Using [Shopify's Section Rendering API](https://shopify.dev/api/section-rendering) create a quick view / quick shop module for a store regardless of the theme used.
+* Using [Shopify's Section Rendering API](https://shopify.dev/api/section-rendering) create a [quick view / quick shop](#what-is-quick-view) module for a store regardless of the theme used.
 * Use semantic, accessible and valid mark-up using any combination of HTML, CSS, Liquid and JavaScript
 * Feel free to use whatever libraries or frameworks you like.
 Use of Tailwind CSS is a plus
 * The design of the module is up to you, but consideration will be given to:
     * How the module works on product cards across the store
     * How module functions for users on different devices
     * How page load speed and other CWV metrcis are affected

+### What is Quick View

+A ’quick view’ is an ecommerce feature designed to allow the user to see more details and images for a product via an overlay window, whilst on a product listings page (PLP).
+The idea is that the user gets a peek into more content whilst still being on the PLP, so they can quickly close the window and not lose their place browsing.
+For site designers, it allows you to keep the PLP clean but still provide more details.

 ### Technical Questions